PaddlePaddle/PaddleSpeech/README.md

   - 🧩  *Cascaded models application*: as an extension of the typical traditional audio tasks, we combine the workflows of the aforementioned tasks with other fields like Natural language processing (NLP) and Computer Vision (CV).

 ### Recent Update
-- 🎉 2022.10.21: Add [SSML](https://github.com/PaddlePaddle/PaddleSpeech/discussions/2538) for Chinese Text Frontend.
+- 🎉 2022.10.21: Add [SSML](https://github.com/PaddlePaddle/PaddleSpeech/discussions/2538) for TTS Chinese Text Frontend.
 - 👑 2022.10.11: Add [Wav2vec2ASR](./examples/librispeech/asr3), wav2vec2.0 fine-tuning for ASR on LibriSpeech.
 - 🔥 2022.09.26: Add Voice Cloning, TTS finetune, and ERNIE-SAT in [PaddleSpeech Web Demo](./demos/speech_web).
 - ⚡ 2022.09.09: Add AISHELL-3 Voice Cloning [example](./examples/aishell3/vc2) with ECAPA-TDNN speaker encoder.